Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 Moreover, the followings hold:

 (c) The map $J$ sends the decreasing filtration $(F^\bullet \cA_X, K_X)$ on $(\cA_X, K_X)$ to the Hodge filtration on $\H$.

-(d) The pairing $\langle \cdot, \cdot \rangle_X$ on $(\cA_X, K_X)$ induces a polarization (the cup product pairing) on $\H$ (up to sign) under $J$.
+(d) The pairing $\langle \cdot, \cdot \rangle_X$ on $\cA_X$ induces a polarization (the cup product pairing) on $\H$ (up to sign) under $J$.

 (e) The cochain map $\cC_\g:(\cA_X, K_X) \to (\C,0)$ induces the period integral $C_{[\g]}$ under $J$. \end{theorem} The novel feature here is that we are able to put an associative and super-commutative binary product $\cdot$ on the cochain complex $(\cA_X, K_X)$ which turns out to govern \textit{correlations} and \textit{deformations} of the period integral $C_{[\g]}:\H \to \C$. \footnote{Since $\cH(X_G)$ is defined as the cohomology of the de Rham complex with the wedge product, one might think to play a similar game to find hidden correlations.
-But if one wedges two $n$-forms then the resulting differential form is a $2n$-form which can \textbf{not} be integrated against a fixed cycle $\g$.} This binary product has consequences for $\H$; notably we can explicitly construct \textit{a formal Frobenius manifold structure} on $\H$, when $X_G$ is Calabi-Yau.
-We refer to page 203 of \cite{BK} for its precise definition. \footnote{We recall that the notion of Frobenius manifolds was introduced and studied in details by Dubrovin \cite{Dubrovin} as an axiomatization of the Witten-Dijkgraff-Verlinde-Verlinde (WDVV) equation originated from string theory involving quantum cohomology and Gromov-Witten invariants \cite{W1,DVV}, while the first construction of such a structure is originally due to K.\ Saito \cite{Saito}.}
+But if one wedges two $n$-forms then the resulting differential form is a $2n$-form which can \textbf{not} be integrated against a fixed cycle $\g$.} In addition, we simultaneously realize the Hodge theoretic information on $\H$ (the Hodge filtration and the cup product polarization) at the BV algebra level.

-\begin{theorem} When $X_G$ is Calabi-Yau, we explicitly construct a 3-tensor $A_{\a\b}{}^\g(\ud t) \in \C[[\ud t]]$ and a non-degenerate symmetric pairing $g_{\a\b}$ on $\H$ which satisfies the axioms of a formal Frobenius manifold structure. \end{theorem}

-Note that the symmetric pairing $g_{\a\b}$ is the cup product polarization on $\H$ (up to sign).
-We refer to Theorem \ref{sqs} for the construction of $A_{\a\b}{}^\g(\ud t)$; the construction is elaborate but explicit and algorithmic.
-It amounts to choosing a special (quantum) solution to the Maurer-Cartan equation of the differential graded Lie algebra $(\cA_X, K_X, \ell_2^{K_X})$.
-In addition, we simultaneously realize the Hodge theoretic information on $\H$ (the Hodge filtration and the cup product polarization) at the BV algebra level.

-Another new feature is that $\bvx$ is very explicit (a super-commutative polynomial ring with derivative operators) and amenable to computation; we provide an explicit algorithm to compute the period matrix of a deformed hypersurface (see subsection \ref{subs4.61}) and the Gauss-Manin connection (see subsection \ref{subs4.62}).